mulriple/RHTableViewProvider/README.md

       return 44.0f;
     }

+    // Add all your custom views here once the cell has been initialized with the correct frame and subviews
     - (void)setupView
     {
+      [super setupView];
-      // Add all your custom views here once the cell has been initialized with the correct frame and subviews self.nameLabel = [UILabel alloc] initWithFrame:_customView.frame];
+      self.nameLabel = [UILabel alloc] initWithFrame:_customView.frame];
       [_customView addSubview:_nameLabel];
     }